Browser does not support script.

 BA (Leeds), MA (York), PhD (York), Postgraduate Certificate in Academic Practice (York St John), SFHEA

-I am a member of the School of Education, Language and Psychology Academic Leadership Team, a validation panel chair, Chair of the School Quality Panel, and a member of the University Quality committee.
+I am a member of the School of Education, Language and Psychology Academic Leadership Team, a validation panel chair, Chair of the University Programme Amendment Scrutiny Panel (PASP), and a member of the University Quality and Standards Committee (QSC).

 Teaching